buswedg/dataquest/Spark and Map-Reduce/Introduction to Spark/ItS_template.md

 ####Big Data

 Big data is a phrase that has been repeated in the press for the last decade; with an ever-growing torrent of information flowing through the web, it's clear that it's a concept that's becoming increasingly relevant.
-Companies like Google and Yahoo! have grown their user bases significantly, collecting more information on how their users interact with their products.
-Moore's law and the rapidly falling cost of storage have contributed greatly to this phenomena.
+Companies like Google and Yahoo! have grown their user bases significantly, collecting more information on how their users interact with their products. <a href = "https://en.wikipedia.org/wiki/Moore%27s_law">Moore's law</a> and the rapidly <a href = "https://www.aei.org/wp-content/uploads/2013/04/storage3_f.jpg">falling cost of storage</a> have contributed greatly to this phenomena.

 While software companies got better at collecting lots of data, their ability to analyze and make sense of that data didn't keep up at nearly the same pace.
 Since existing technologies were not built to analyze such large quantities of data, companies like Google, Facebook, Yahoo!, and LinkedIn had to build new paradigms and tools.
 Engineers tried bigger and more powerful computers to process large amounts of data but ran into limits for many computational problems.
 Along the way, paradigms like Map-Reduce were developed as a way to efficiently distribute calculations over hundreds or thousands of computers to calculate the result in parallel.
 Hadoop as an open-source project quickly became the dominant data processing toolkit for big data.